 Generally, any malicious criminal proceeding that lacks probable cause may give rise to a malicious prosecution claim.
 This includes criminal charges, regardless of whether the claimant was tried or even indicted.
 Even the malicious issuance of a search warrant without probable cause may trigger such a claim.

 Courts generally agree on the elements required for a malicious prosecution claim.
 But some states combine elements or arrange them differently.
 The six elements of this claim are as follows:

 - The institution or continuation of a civil or criminal legal proceeding against the plaintiff;

-- By, or abetted by, the defendant (the prosecutor or plaintiff in the malicious action);
+- Done by, or abetted by, the defendant (the prosecutor or plaintiff in the malicious action);

 - Absence of probable cause for instituting the prior proceeding;

 - Malice as the primary purpose for the prior action; and